Politician Resume Examples & Skills

 After you’ve written your resume, make sure you use it to apply for jobs within a fair salary range.

-The following table includes information from the most recent US Bureau of Labor Statistics’ Occupational Employment and Wage Statistics report (May 2024).
+The following table includes information from the US Bureau of Labor Statistics’ latest Occupational Employment and Wage Statistics report for 2025.
 Here are the ten states with the highest salaries for legislators, as well as the national average for your reference when applying for work.

 Top 10 states by average legislator salary